 Programme of Events

-The UCA Summer Research Festival is a cross-campus programme during June/July 2026 bringing together staff and postgraduate researchers through a series of talks, workshops, conferences and practice-based sessions.
+The UCA Summer Research Festival is a cross-campus programme during June/July 2026 bringing together staff and PhD researchers through a series of talks, workshops, conferences and practice-based sessions.
 The programme is designed to support research development, foster collaboration, and make research visible across UCA.

 A combination of campus-based and online, and open to all, some sessions are drop-in and others require booking as places are limited.
 Staff and research students are welcome to attend events at all three campuses.
 Please see the weekly programme below for event details and registration links.